frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ```

 A `tee` will duplicate your stream of data, allowing you to do process
-it in two different ways simulatenously.
+it in two different ways simultaneously.
 It is possible to connect
 multiple `tee`s and to create a multi-furcation.